OpenTTD/CompileFarm/README.md

 that the new code is correct.
 It follows the above chapter exactly, with a few key differences:

- - The image name is not 'openttd-cf', but 'openttd-cf-ci'.
+ - The image name is not 'openttd/compile-farm', but 'openttd/compile-farm-ci'.
  - When running the docker, it doesn't produce any output in bundles folder.

 ## Listing current images